 - Does this text say what I intended? - Are any ideas missing that I may need to add? - Are there any words missing?

 It is best to select text in small chunks at first, a sentence, or at most a paragraph, to be read aloud in one instance.

 Some text-to-speech engines require internet in order to function.
 Chromebooks and tablets tend to work this way.
-Internet access is not allowed during MEES exams.
-Special authorization from the MEES is required in order for a student to use TTS with internet access.
+Internet access is not allowed during MEQ exams.
+Special authorization from the MEQ is required in order for a student to use TTS with internet access.

 In some school boards, Read&Write is available to the student through their Google classroom connection or their Microsoft365 Teams connection.

 If the student has an Individualized Education Plan (IEP), these writing tools and how the student uses them for writing may be included.
 Stick with the strategies that are suggested in that document.

 Both the online and offline versions of WORD ( 365 version ) are able to do text to speech (TTS).